srl-ethz/mobilerack-interface/SoftTrunk/urdf/README.md

+# URDF directory
 Holds URDF files that describe the robot.
-Uses [XACRO](http://wiki.ros.org/xacro) for macros and such to make the URDF simpler.
+Uses [XACRO](http://wiki.ros.org/xacro)(a feature in ROS) for macros and such to make the URDF simpler.

 To generate a URDF file from XACRO file, run `./create_urdf.sh`.

 View the model in Rviz with `roslaunch rviz.launch`.

-The URDF model currently does not accurately reflect the actual augmented model- needs two more joints in the center.

 # link & joint naming conventions
 ![](naming_convention.jpeg)
 **ATT'N: This is wrong.
 The URDF is fixed.**

 # making PCC robot
+This should be done through the ./create_urdf program, but this section demonstrates how robot.urdf.xacro is constructed.

 create *robot.urdf.xacro* with contents;
 ```xml
 <?xml version="1.0"?>